vimeo/psalm/docs/security_analysis/avoiding_false_positives.md

 # Avoiding false-positives

-When you run Psalm’s taint analysis for the first time you may see a bunch of false-positives.
+When you run Psalm's taint analysis for the first time you may see a bunch of false-positives.

 Nobody likes false-positives!